 \subsection{Wild marking}

 Any set of commuting semisimple elements of $\mf g$ lies in a Cartan subalgebra.
-As all Cartan subalgebras are conjugated under the adjoint $G$-action, we can fix one.
-This breaks the symmetry down to the Weyl group, and it suggests the correct definition for the space of markings of wild orbits.
+As all Cartan subalgebras are conjugated under the adjoint $G$-action, we can fix one: this breaks the symmetry down to the Weyl group, and it suggests a definition for the marking of wild orbits.